The Botanical Gardens Copenhagen

 Botanical gardens play a crucial role in research, conservation, and promoting an understanding of plant diversity.
 There, you are not just a spectator, but a participant, learning about nature's astounding diversity, seeing rare plant species and becoming immersed in a soothing, green environment.
 At the same time, they are habitats for many lifeforms, preserving the delicate ecosystems.

-Is Copenhagen Botanic Garden Free?
+Is The Botanical Gardens in Copenhagen Free?

 Botanical Gardens Copenhagen from above